Operation Dragoon: Opposing forces

-The Western Naval Task Force was formed under the command of Vice Admiral Henry Kent Hewitt to carry the U.S. 6th Army Group, also known as the Southern Group or Dragoon Force, onto the shore.
+The Western Naval Task Force was formed under the command of Vice Admiral Henry Kent Hewitt to carry the U.S. 6th Army Group, also known as the "Southern Group" or "Dragoon Force," onto the shore.
 The 6th Army Group was formed in Corsica and activated on 1 August, to consolidate the French and American forces slated to invade southern France.
-Admiral Hewitt's naval support for the operation included the American battleships Nevada, Texas, and Arkansas, the British battleship Ramillies, and the French battleship Lorraine, with 20 cruisers for gunfire support and naval aircraft from 9 escort carriers assembled as Task Force 88.
+Admiral Hewitt's naval support for the operation included the American battleships Nevada, Texas, and Arkansas, the British battleship Ramillies, and the French battleship Lorraine, with 20 cruisers for gunfire support and naval aircraft from nine escort carriers assembled as Task Force 88.

 The main ground force for the operation was the US Seventh Army commanded by Alexander Patch.
 The US Army's VI Corps, commanded by Major General Lucian Truscott, would carry out the initial landing and be followed by the French Army B under command of Général Jean de Lattre de Tassigny.
-Accompanying the operation was a fully mobilized separate detachment called "Task Force Butler", consisting of the bulk of the Allied tanks, tank destroyers, and mechanized infantry.
+Accompanying the operation was a fully mobilized separate detachment called "Task Force Butler" consisting of the bulk of the Allied tanks, tank destroyers, and mechanized infantry.

 The French Resistance played a major role in the fighting.
-As the Allies advanced into France, the Resistance evolved from a guerilla fighting force to a semiorganized army called French Forces of the Interior (FFI).
-The FFI would tie down German troops by sabotaging bridges and communication lines, seizing important traffic hubs and directly attacking isolated German forces.
-They were aided by Allied special forces from the Office of Strategic Services (OSS), who would supply the Allies with vital intelligence.
+As the Allies advanced into France, the resistance evolved from a guerilla fighting force to a semiorganized army called French Forces of the Interior (FFI).
+The FFI tied down German troops by sabotaging bridges and communication lines, seizing important traffic hubs and directly attacking isolated German forces.
+They were aided by Allied special forces from the Office of Strategic Services (OSS), who supplied the Allies with vital intelligence.

-The Allied ground and naval forces were supported by a large aerial fleet of 3470 planes.
+The Allied ground and naval forces were supported by a large aerial fleet of 3,470 planes.
 The majority of them were stationed on Corsica and Sardinia.
 The tactical bombers and fighters had to support the landings directly, while the strategic element had to bomb German targets deep into France.
 The strategic bombing started well before the landing, and targeted airports, traffic hubs, railroads, coastal defenses, and communication lines.